I. Editorial Policy

-Essays should be preceded by an abstract of up to 200 words.
-While we have no word limit, most of our essays are in the range of 4,000 to 7,000 words.
+All essays should be preceded by an abstract of up to 200 words.
+Most of the essays we publish are in the range of 4,000 to 7,000 words.
 We encourage authors to use a personal writing style that preserves the humanity, excitement, and color of the biological and medical sciences.
-All essays are subject to peer review before publication, and all manuscripts are edited according to The Chicago Manual of Style, 16th ed.
+All essays are subject to peer review before publication, and all manuscripts should be submitted according to The Chicago Manual of Style, 16th ed.
 (Univ. of Chicago Press).
 For questions about editorial policy or the content of prospective submissions, please contact Dr. Martha Montello, Editor, at firstname.lastname@example.org.

 II.
 Preparation of Manuscripts

 Manuscripts must be submitted in digital format as Word (.doc) files, via the ScholarOne system at http://mc.manuscriptcentral.com/pbm.
 Text should be in Times Roman font and double-spaced throughout.
 Tables and illustrations will be accepted when necessary for the presentation of ideas and should be submitted as separate digital images (high-quality .jpeg, .tiff, or .eps files), not as PowerPoint slides; specific submission details are available on ScholarOne.